A complete how-to guide for learning languages from A1-C2

 C1: Hello fluency

-And being able to put at C1 certification in any language on your CV will make hiring managers of potential jobs realize that you are definitely as good in the language as you say you are.
+Being able to put a C1 certification in any language on your CV will make hiring managers of potential jobs realize that you are definitely as good in the language as you say you are.

-If you haven’t been reading books, you should start now, as this will open a world of new benefits in your language learning.
-Not only vocabulary, but knowledge of foreign countries and cultures, pop culture references that may come up in conversations, historical information, books you can now read in their original language, as well as the documented neuroscience affects reading has on speaking ability.
+Not only new vocabulary but also knowledge of foreign countries and cultures, pop culture references that may come up in conversations, historical information, books you can now read in their original language, as well as the documented neuroscience affects reading has on speaking ability.

-And don’t forget, keep practicing by speaking in real world situations as much as you can!
+And don’t forget, keep practicing by speaking in real-world situations with native speakers as much as you can!

 C2: You're so good you can teach the language